hunter-teacher-cert/currdev-work-AlanaY11/05_assignments.md

 >> - Can they learn new things?
 >> - Can we teach them new things?

->Today we're going to talk to an A.I.
+>Today we're going to talk to an alien A.I.
 Bot whose name is Zhorai.